thecodechemist99/esp8266-rust/README.md

 You need to have `cargo-espflash` installed for this to work.

 ## TODO
-- ESP32 config included from sources but not checked yet.
+- ESP32 config not checked yet

 ## Sources
 This project is based upon: